 Race with the Devil (1975)

-This occult action/horror thriller told about two married couples:
+It told about two married couples:

-The foursome set out from San Antonio, Texas, for a ski-trip and dirt-bike vacation to Colorado in Frank's new luxury motor-home RV.
-In an early scene in central Texas, they accidentally witnessed a Satanic ritual with robed and masked participants that involved a human sacrifice (a naked young woman was stabbed by a masked participant) in a ring of fire.
-They reported the incident to the local Sheriff Taylor (R.G.
-Armstrong), but he dismissed their report as nothing more than drug-crazed hippies and an animal sacrifice
+In January, the foursome couples set out from their hometown of San Antonio, Texas, for a ski-trip and dirt-bike vacation to Aspen, Colorado in Frank's new luxury motor-home RV.
+In an early scene in central Texas after they had set up a secluded campsite for the night (during a full moon), the two men accidentally witnessed a Satanic ritual across a nearby river, with robed and masked participants and a sword-wielding leader.
+The ceremony, performed in a ring of fire, involved a human sacrifice (a disrobed naked young blonde woman was lifted up by the participants, and then stabbed in the abdomen by the masked leader).

 In this film's startling and chilling ending, all of the people they had met and been harassed by on their trip, including the Sheriff, were revealed to be cultists and Satanists.
-When they thought they had escaped from the attackers and were out of danger after being pursued by a convoy of trucks during a wild car chase ("It's all over") , the film closed with an overhead shot of their RV encircled by a ring of fire, in preparation for a sacrifice signaled by the sounds of chanting.
+In the conclusion, they were pursued to Amarillo, Texas by an assemblage of trucks during a wild and violent chase sequence, and were ultimately able to evade or kill all of their attackers.

 The Ark of the Covenant Was Crated and Stored in A Government Warehouse

-In this film's deeply ironic twist conclusion, the powerful Ark of the Covenant was crated in a wooden box and its lid was solidly nailed shut, with a stenciled label containing a long inventory number for identification:
+The Ark of the Covenant was crated in a wooden box and its lid was solidly nailed shut.
+Its stenciled label contained a long inventory number for identification:

 A warehouseman pushed the crated Ark down a long aisle formed by huge stacks of similar crates in an enormous government warehouse presumably in Washington, DC, where it would again be hidden away - by further bureaucratic inefficiency.